 Avoidance of formulaic outcomes

-In its most recent external benchmarking review of the Investment Advisory Agreement in 2018, the Remuneration Committee and its external advisers had regard to the risk of formulaic application of the fee calculations giving rise to a mismatch between returns achieved by shareholders and the Management Team.
-As a result, the Company and the Management Team agreed to introduce a cap on incentive fees arising on the Group’s operations to avoid undesirable outcomes of this type.
+In its most recent external benchmarking review of the Investment Advisory Agreement in 2018, the Remuneration Committee and its external advisers had regard to the risk of formulaic application of the fee calculations giving rise to a mismatch between returns achieved by shareholders and the Management Team as part of a wider review.
+As a result, the Company and the Management Team agreed to introduce a cap at 5% of net asset value on incentive fees arising on the Group’s operations to avoid undesirable outcomes of this type.
 The approach of the Remuneration Committee to this aspect of the Code is explained in their report.

 The Company does not bear the cost of any pension contributions because no Director is entitled to Company funded pension contributions.

 Notice periods and compensation for loss of office